-Graduates of this program could accept positions as quality control technicians, production controllers, numerical control machine programmers, process technicians or sales engineers.
+Graduates of this program could accept positions as quality control technicians, production controllers, CNC programmers, process technicians or sales engineers.

 Students completing this program may continue their education by pursuing a bachelor of science in technology degree with a major in manufacturing or industrial technology.